- Definition, causes and recommended solutions for prescribing crowded cases

 Expansion is the most common method we use to create space.
 It should be used when there is visible space between the posterior teeth and the cheeks when the patient smiles.
 A wider smile that shows more teeth can help your patients “light up the room.”
 Think Julia Roberts or Anne Hathaway.

 We often recommend distalizing the anterior teeth and/or premolars 1-3 mm if you want to achieve a Class I bite and improve the patient's chewing function.
 We don't recommend distalizing molars; they're very difficult to translate.
 Distalizing and mesializing less than 4 mm per quadrant keeps the movements more predictable and reduces the chance of interference with other teeth.
-Of course, if you want to try for more than 4 mm, you can always request that in the “other instructions” section.
+Of course, if you want to try for more than 4 mm, you can always request that in the “additional instructions” section.

 We like to avoid IPR (interproximal reduction) whenever possible.
 However, IPR is sometimes necessary to create space for very crowded teeth to move.
 IPR can also be used to treat a case quickly by keeping the teeth in their current positions and just rotating them into alignment.